fyrox-book/fyrox-book.github.io/src/rg3d/scene/base_node.md

 to children nodes), local and global transform, name, tag, lifetime, etc. It has self-describing name - it is used as a base node for every other scene node (via composition).

-It has no graphical information, so it is invisible all the time.
+It has no graphical information, so it is invisible all the time, but it is useful as a "container" for children nodes.

 ## How to create